Response to Climate Change

 The recovery of refrigerants requires special knowledge and skills, and Daikin Industries, Ltd. provides these through training for the sales, technical, installation, and service staff who will be recovering refrigerants.

 After one of these training programs, the technician training course, participants take a final test and if they pass are registered as refrigerant recovery technicians by the Refrigerants Recycling Promotion and Technology Center.
-In fiscal 2017, 2,183 people, mostly from retailers and installers, passed the test.
-Of all those registered as refrigerant recovery technicians in Japan, 71% took the Daikin technician training course.
+In fiscal 2019, 1,273 people, mostly from dealers and installers, took the course.

-The Act on Rational Use and Proper Management of Fluorocarbons went into effect in 2015, and in response we must conduct strict management of refrigerants to ensure they do not leak during product usage.
-Persons conducting equipment inspections and refrigerant filling work are also obligated to acquire new certifications.
-In response, Daikin has been holding workshops for people who have acquired certification as first and second grade refrigerant fluorocarbons handling technicians.
+Workers who inspect or charge air conditioners with refrigerant are required by law to obtain certification based on the Act on Rational Use and Proper Management of Fluorocarbons.
+Daikin holds workshops for people who have acquired certification as first and second grade refrigerant fluorocarbons handling technicians.
 We have also held seminars on the Act on Rational Use and Proper Management of Fluorocarbons for employees of buildings and large stores using Daikin products, and contracted maintenance outlets.

-In fiscal 2017, workshops that we held for people who have acquired certification as first and second grade refrigerant fluorocarbons handling technicians were attended by 450 people (first grade) and 1,842 people (second grade) throughout Japan.
+Workshops held in fiscal 2019, for people who have acquired certification as first and second grade refrigerant fluorocarbons handling technicians were attended by 339 people (first grade) and 907 people (second grade) throughout Japan.

-Overseas, in April 2018, we began implementation of the R-32 air conditioner installation and refrigerant recovery technology workshops at the Singapore training base in order to disseminate R-32 refrigerant.
+Overseas, in April 2018, we began implementation of the R-32 air conditioner installation and refrigerant recovery technology workshops at the Singapore training base in order to disseminate R-32, a refrigerant with low global warming potential.
 Daikin provides the Singapore training base with information from training in Japan for use in these workshops.

 Fluorocarbon destruction facilities (Yodogawa Plant)

-As in fiscal 2016, in fiscal 2017 Daikin was entrusted by the Ministry of the Environment to engage in research projects for the purpose of supporting developing countries, and in cooperation with the United Nations Environment Programme in Sri Lanka, we worked on promoting energy-saving air conditioners created refrigerant recovery, recycle and destruction schemes.
-Based on survey results obtained over a two-year period, we compiled policy recommendations that were proposed to the government of Sri Lanka.
-We explained the details of this policy during a local briefing attended by more than 70 people involved in government, academia and industry.
+For two years since fiscal 2016, Daikin was entrusted by the Ministry of the Environment to engage in research projects for the purpose of supporting developing countries, and in cooperation with the United Nations Environment Programme in Sri Lanka, we worked on promoting energy-saving air conditioners created refrigerant recovery, recycle and destruction schemes.
+Moreover, based on survey results obtained over a two-year period, we compiled policy recommendations that were proposed to the government of Sri Lanka.

 Find out more in your region.